EntraptaJ/Type-GraphQLPrisma-Lab/README.md

-# K-FOSS/TS-Core Repository Template
+# KristianFJones/Type-GraphQLPrisma-Lab

-This is a TypeScript project template.
+This is a work in progress lab using my @K-FOSS/TS-ESNode, TypeGraphQL's experimental Prisma2 generator, and Prisma2 as a proof of concept playground for what future APIs could look like.

 ## Usage

-On the GitHub Website click "Use this template"

-Once you have cloned the template locally search and replace and usage of TS-Core with the name of your new project

-## Development

-This template is designed to be developed within a VSCode Remote Container.
-When you open is VSCode you should get a notification prompting to reopen in container.
+Clone this repo

+Open in VSCode and relaunch in VSCode Remote Development Container.

+Launch the VSCode Debugging task.